 You can save money by cutting back on water use and helping to conserve our limited resources.
 Please visit gru.com/savewater for tips on how to conserve water or schedule an in-home or business survey with a member of GRU’s conservation team by calling (352) 334-3434.

 Why did GRU eliminate the Winter Max?

 Wastewater is not a metered service, so we base monthly wastewater charges on how much water you use.
-Currently, GRU establishes monthly wastewater charges during the January and February billing cycles, when water use tends to be lower.
+Previously, GRU established monthly wastewater charges during the January and February billing cycles, when water use tends to be lower.
 This is called your Winter Max.
 While the Winter Max benefits customers who use more water throughout the year, it doesn’t support our conservation goals or financial needs as costs to provide safe, reliable service continue to rise.